neuronsimulator/nrn/firststeps.rst

 Step 2: Create a cell
 ---------------------

-We create a single-compartment cell as a NEURON :ref:`Section <geometry>`.
+We create a simple model cell as a NEURON :ref:`Section <geometry>`.
 Evaluate the line below:

 .. code-block::
     python